Revisiting generic mean curvature flow in $\mathbb{R}^3$: Introduction

 \section{Introduction}

 Mean curvature flow is the gradient flow of area.
 A family of hypersurfaces $M(t) \subset \RR^{n+1}$ is flowing by mean curvature flow, provided

 Here, $\bH_{M(t)}(\bx)$ denotes the mean curvature vector of $M(t)$ at $\bx$.
 By a simple application of the maximum principle, the flow $M(t)$ becomes singular in finite time whenever $M(0) \subset \RR^{n+1}$ is closed and embedded.
 There are several weak notions of mean curvature flow that allow to flow through singularities.
-In this paper, we use the notion of unit-regular Brakke flows \cite{Brakke}, but see also Remark \ref{rema:implications}.
+In this paper, we use the notion of cyclic, unit-regular, integral Brakke flows.
+See Section \ref{sec:background} for definitions and references.

 A well-known conjecture of Huisken (see \cite[\#8]{Ilmanen:problems}) posited that generic mean curvarture flows in $\RR^3$ encounter only spherical and cylindrical singularities.
-The authors proved this conjecture under the hypothesis that all singularities arise with multiplicity one, by developing a one-sided perturbation and genus-drop mechanism \cite{CCMS:generic1, CCS:generic2}.
+Groundbreaking progress toward Huisken’s conjecture was made in the work of Colding–Minicozzi \cite{ColdingMinicozzi:generic}, who proved that spheres and cylinders are, in a sense, the only linearly stable singularity models for mean curvature flow (in all dimensions).
+They also showed how to construct ``broken'' mean curvature flows that avoid closed, multiplicity-one, non-spherical singular points.
+Subsequently, the present authors developed a one-sided perturbation and genus-drop mechanism \cite{CCMS:generic1, CCS:generic2} which proves Huisken's conjecture under the hypothesis that all singularities arise with multiplicity one.
 This assumption that singularities always have multiplicity one (Ilmanen's multiplicity one conjecture \cite[\#2]{Ilmanen:problems}) was recently proven to always hold in a remarkable work of Bamler--Kleiner \cite{BamlerKleiner}.
 As such, when combined with our previous work, this resolved Huisken's conjecture.

 In this paper, we develop a shorter replacement for our previous works that, when combined with the work of Bamler--Kleiner, gives a new proof of Huisken's conjecture:

 \begin{theorem} Let $M^\circ \subset \RR^3$ be a closed embedded surface.
 There exist arbitrarily small $C^\infty$ graphs $M$ over $M^\circ$ so that any cyclic unit-regular integral Brakke flow starting at $M(0) := M$ only has only multiplicity-one spherical and cylindrical singularities. \end{theorem}